For US Healthcare Professionals Only

 *This is a summary of relevant portions of the NCCN Guidelines.
 Please see the full NCCN Guidelines for Gastric Cancer and Esophageal and Esophagogastric Junction Cancers at NCCN.org.26,27

-When limited tissue is available for testing, or the patient is unable to undergo a traditional biopsy, comprehensive genomic profiling via a validated NGS assay performed in a CLIA-approved laboratory may be used for the identification of HER2 amplification, MSI status, MMR deficiency, TMB, and NTRK gene fusions, RET gene fusions, and BRAF V600E mutations.26,27
+When limited tissue is available for testing, or the patient is unable to undergo a traditional biopsy, comprehensive genomic profiling via a validated NGS assay performed in a CLIA-approved laboratory may be used for the identification of HER2 amplification, MSI status, TMB, and NTRK gene fusions, RET gene fusions, and BRAF V600E mutations.26,27

 NCCN=National Comprehensive Cancer Network; CLIA=Clinical Laboratory Improvement Amendments; NTRK=neurotrophic tyrosine receptor kinase; TMB=tumor gene mutation burden; RET=rearranged during transfection; BRAF=v-raf murine sarcoma viral oncogene homolog B1.